KDE/homerun/README_MODELS.md

 ## Methods
 ### bool trigger(int row)
 - mandatory: yes
 Triggers the action associated with the item at row "row".
-Returns true if SAL should close itself.
+Returns true if the trigger started an action outside of SAL, false if it did not (for example because it changed the "path")

 ### string favoriteAction(ModelData modelData)
 - mandatory: yes